 Discovery tools are research platforms for social media marketers.
-These tools allow you to uncover what’s trending on social media, and what people are talking about.
+These tools allow you to uncover what’s trending on social media.
 You can use this information to create relevant content.
-If you are developing a social media post for the holiday season, you could use a discovery tool to see what types of posts your competitors are creating, and how are people engaging with them.
-Are they offering special promotions or incentives?
+If you are developing a social media post for the holiday season, use a discovery tool to see what posts your competitors are creating, and how people are engaging with them.
+Are competitors offering special promotions or incentives?
 Are they holding events?
-What is resonating with their audience?
-Using this information you can create targeted social media campaigns, and drive the desired action.
+What is resonating with their audiences?
+There’s no need to reinvent the wheel here- use the information you uncover to create targeted social media campaigns, and drive the desired action.

 2. Design tools

 While you may have figured out what you want to say through the discovery process, it’s not always easy to construct an engaging post or advertisement.
-Visuals play an important role in how people consume social content.
+Visuals play a crucial role in how people consume social content.
 Simply put – strong visual content makes people take notice.

 But, ‘visual content’ doesn’t just mean imagery.
 It’s the combination of all the design components that make up the complete post.
 When you’re creating an ad campaign on Facebook, every element that you choose — the image, the colors, the font, placement of the call-to-action button, all contribute to the effectiveness of your ad.

 When designing social media posts you need to follow the correct image size guidelines that are specific to each platform, keep the posts consistent with your brand colors, use powerful images that drive action, make the posts easy-on-the-eye, and impactful on the mind.